 Skutt Catholic has won six NSAA U.S. Cellular Cups in the past ten years, which is awarded based on all sports and activity performance

-Five NE Gatorade “Athletes of the Year” – three in Soccer, one in Softball and one in Volleyball
+Six NE Gatorade “Athletes of the Year” – three in Soccer, one in Softball and two in Volleyball

 Athletes have achieved scholarships at the Division 1, 2 and NAIA level

 More scholar-athletes honored by the Greater Omaha Sports Committee in the past six years than nearly all other high schools, public or private

 Multiple Mock Trial State Championships and a 3rd place finish at Nationals in 2013